We hear so much about equality and diversity these days. If I asked you what each word meant, off the top of your head could you tell me?

 What You Can’t Change: You can’t make your body be naturally predisposed to a different shape.
 You can’t guarantee that you will always be in a certain weight range.
 You can’t ensure perfect skin, or find a diet and exercise regime that works without fail.
 You can’t spend your entire life denying yourself the things you want every now and again, nor can you give into every craving or whim and deny your body the care that it needs to function normally.
 You can’t make the scale replace every other source of value in your life.

 Our main focus should be on being healthy and maintaining that health.
-That saying ‘you don’t know the value of health until it is taken from you ‘seems apt –I may of made up that quote.
+That saying ‘you don’t know the value of health until it is taken from you ‘seems apt –I may have made up that quote.
 I guess we can to some degree alter our physical appearance.
 It is harder for us ladies when we go through puberty and when we go through ‘the change’.
 There are loads of traits we can change about ourselves if we are unhappy.

 We can change